graceHerman/cmpm-121-demo-3/README.md

 do that...

 This program allows the user to grab and deposit cache points/coins at random spaces on the map as well as moving along the map
+Everytime the player walks, the cache locations generate randomly.
+Cache locations are suppose to be resotred when the player comes back to previous location.